TarsCloud/TarsDocs_en/dev/tarsjava/tars-http-server.md

-#### Service Packaging
+### Service packaging

-Execute `mvn package` to build a jar package for your service deploy.
+Using spring-boot-maven-plugin, execute `mvn package` in the root directory to package it into a jar.

-## Service Deploy
+## Service release

-The deployment of HTTP Service is similar to[Tars Service Deploy](dev/tarsjava/tars-quick-start.md).
-The only difference is that you should choose TARS protocol instead of Not Tars.
-See below：
+The process of HTTP service release is similar to that of [Tars service release](dev/tarsjava/tars-quick-start.md).
+The difference is that when the service is deployed, the protocol selects a non-TARS protocol.
+The specific settings are shown in the following figure:

 ![tars-deployment-http](images/tars-deployment-http.png)

-## Test Your Service
+## Service call

-You can test your service via any HTTP client. **Please make sure the IP you're using for testing is reachable (internal or external) in your current environment**
+After the service is published successfully, you can call the service through http call. **Note that the IP address is the public IP, not the set internal IP**:

 ![tars-http-call](images/tars-http-call.png)